-In general, it is not needed to choose a partition for your job, as this is done for you by the job modifier script depending on the project and resources you are asking for.
+In general, you do not need to explicitly request a partition in your job script, since this is done automatically for you by depending on the project and resources you already requested in your job batch script.

-Every project has a default partition and (eventuelly) additional partitions, it is allowed to to submit to.
+Every project has a default partition and (eventually) additional partitions that jobs can be submitted to.

 |#nodes||#cores per node||#mem per node||billing||remarks|

 |c18g||54||48||192||cpu=1 mem=0.25 gpu=24||2 V100 gpus, request of volta gpu needed to submit to this partition|

 |c16s||2||144||1024||cpu=1 mem=0.140625||project needed to be able to submit to|